31 Oct - 02 Nov '18Transfer Pricing and Substance Masterclass

 Overview and learning objectives

 The OECD BEPS project focuses on two items: substance and transparency.
 This is reflected in the reports published by the OECD on, inter alia, services, intangibles, intra-group financing and country-by-country (CbC) reporting.
 The BEPS reports entail changes for day-to-day business operations.
 Businesses have already taken action (in some cases, urgent action) both to comply with new requirements and to consider the ways in which they do business in different countries.
-Monitoring and taking additional actions may be needed in 2016.
+The masterclass addresses questions such as how “create value” translates into a price or transfer pricing methodology, how to approach a value chain analysis, how to get the information related to CbC reporting out of an organization and whether your organization is ready to meet the transfer pricing documentation requirements efficiently.
+Tax disputes are increasing in number.
+It is therefore essential to be aware of such disputes and to be prepared for resolving them in a methodical and timely manner.
+That will increase your chances of survival in tax disputes.

 Field of study